ziishaned/learn-regex/README.md

 ##  3. Shorthand Character Sets

-Regular expression provides shorthands for the commonly used character sets, which offer convenient shorthands for commonly used regular expressions The shorthand character sets are as follows:
+Regular expression provides shorthands for the commonly used character sets, which offer convenient shorthands for commonly used regular expressions.
+The shorthand character sets are as follows:

 |Shorthand|Description|
 |:----:|----|